 How many people witnessed Jesus ascend to heaven?
 Who were they?

-According to the book of Acts, the ascension of Jesus took place 40 days after His resurrection, as He was gathered with His disciples on the Mount of Olives near Jerusalem.
-Acts 1:9-11 describes the transcendent moment when Jesus ascended into heaven: "After he said this, he was taken up before their very eyes, and a cloud hid him from their sight.
+On the day of the ascension, Jesus gathered His disciples on this mount.
+According to Acts 1:9-11, “After he said this, he was taken up before their very eyes, and a cloud hid him from their sight.
 They were looking intently up into the sky as he was going, when suddenly two men dressed in white stood beside them.
-'Men of Galilee,' they said, 'why do you stand here looking into the sky?
-This same Jesus, who has been taken from you into heaven, will come back in the same way you have seen him go into heaven.'"
+‘Men of Galilee,’ they said, ‘why do you stand here looking into the sky?
+This same Jesus, who has been taken from you into heaven, will come back in the same way you have seen him go into heaven.’”
+This passage sets the stage for a transformative encounter, filled with awe, encouragement, and a promise for the future.

 Witnessing the Ascension—A Personal Reflection